CAPASlowControl/IAXO_ZGZ_nodered/README.md

 ## Memory Leaks
 Nodered is prone to memory leaks.

 To avoid memory leaks it is important to avoid errors in the code.

-In serial ports it is important to:
+In **serial ports** it is important to:

  - Check the status of the response from the serial port and filter the message only when the `msg.status` is  `OK`.
  - Send messages to the serialport only when the port is connected
 	 + If messages are always sent nodered is not able to reconnect upon a communication error.

+In **Databases** (or in **join** nodes):

+ - It is important that in a join node all input messages are sent.
+If a device is disconnected but a node keeps input to join (e.g. TableName) there may be a memory leak.

 ## USB Configuration
 The serialport configuration is included in `/etc/udev/rules.d/99-sub-serial.rules